sindresorhus/touch-bar-simulator/readme.md

 > Use the Touch Bar on any Mac

 Launch the Touch Bar simulator from anywhere without needing to have Xcode installed, whereas Apple requires you to launch it from inside Xcode.
-It also comes with a handy transparency slider, a screenshot button and a service to toggle the Touch Bar in Services menu or with a keystroke.
-You can add it in System Preferences -> Keyboard -> Shortcuts -> Services -> Toggle Touch Bar.
+It also comes with a handy transparency slider, a screenshot button, and a service to toggle the Touch Bar in the Services menu or with a keyboard shortcut.

+You can add a shortcut in `System Preferences` → `Keyboard` → `Shortcuts` → `Services` → `Toggle Touch Bar`.

 **[Discuss it on Product Hunt](https://www.producthunt.com/posts/touch-bar-simulator)**